Page 1 of 2

 Already, Colter had become one of the Corps' primary hunters, whose skill kept him busy helping to feed the party.
 On 29 August 1804, however, he was assigned to use his tracking skills to take provisions and locate the lost George Shannon.
 He sought the young private for seven days before giving up.Cool

-While the Corps sheltered in Clark's "dismal nitch" at Point Ellice — November 10 to 15, 1805 — Colter, Alexander Willard, and George Shannon paddled a high-prowed Indian canoe around Point Ellice into Baker Bay.
+While the Corps was camped in Clark's "dismal nitch" at Point Ellice — November 10 to 15, 1805 — Colter, Alexander Willard and George Shannon paddled a high-prowed Indian canoe — probably the one Lewis had purchased at the Grand Falls of the Columbia — around Point Ellice into Baker Bay.
 Willard and Shannon stayed on the "butifull Sand beech" awaiting Lewis and his overland contingent, while Colter hiked back with the disappointing news that no European forts or ships were in sight.
 Throughout the winter Fort Clatsop in 1805-1806, Colter hunted farther and farther away for the increasingly scarce elk, often staying out alone overnight.

 Early in the return trip across the Bitterroot Mountains in mid-June of 1806, Colter's horse fell with him while crossing Hungry Creek.
 Both horse and rider were "driven down the Creek a considerable distance roleing over each other among the rocks."
 Colter lost his blanket in the accident, but fortunately suffered only minor injuries.
 Above all, he aquitted himself like the professional hunter he was — he held on to his gun.

 Rewards for service